Breightmet

-Breightmet /ˈbreɪtmət/ is a neighbourhood of Bolton, in Greater Manchester, England.
-The population of the ward taken at the 2011 census was 13,584.
+Breightmet /ˈbreɪtmət/ is a neighbourhood of Bolton, Greater Manchester, England.
+The population at the 2011 census was 13,584.
 Historically a township of the civil and ecclesiastical parish of Bolton le Moors in the Salford hundred of Lancashire, it lies 2 mi north-east of Bolton and 4 mi north-west of Bury.

 History

 Toponymy

 The name is from Old English breorht (bright) and maed (meadow).
 It was recorded variously as Brihtmede (1257), Brightemete (1277), Breghmete and Breghtmed (1292), Brithmete (1302), Brightmede (1510) and Breightmet (1574).

 Manor

 The manor originated as part of the Marsey fee and one ploughland was held by Augustin de Breightmet in the 12th century.
 By marriage, one part descended to the Southworths of Samlesbury, who held it until the 16th century.
 This portion was later owned by Gerards, Ainsworths, Banastres, Baguley and Parker families.
 The other part was held by the Hollands until they forfeited it in 1461, when it was granted to Lord Stanley and his son, Lord Strange, the Earls of Derby.